 Even when deciding to receive compensation regularly, how do you determine what amount to pay yourself?

-By reading this post, you’ll learn what gross pay is, the importance of calculating your salary, and methods you can use to compensate yourself for a job well done.
+By reading this post, you’ll learn several methods you can use to compensate yourself for a job well done, what gross pay is, and the importance of calculating your salary.

 What is the average business owner salary?